 Adding videos to your Twitter marketing efforts is definitely not a waste of time.

 Twitter contests will allow you to convert your followers to email leads and turn them into paying customers.

-And there’s almost no limit to how many types of contests you could potentially run.
+Plus, there’s almost no limit to how many types of contests you could potentially run.